 - December 2nd 2016 meeting of the Salmonberry Trail Intergovernmental Agency

 - The chaos at the end of Belding Road.

 - My book, “Hiking From Portland to the Coast” is now available!

 - North Fork of the Salmonberry – alternative access to the Salmonberry River

-- Whoa!
-Please stay off the Salmonberry Trail while its under construction!
+- Please stay off the Salmonberry Trail until it’s safe!
+Other hikes include:

 - Salmonberry Trail Intergovernmental Agency – 3rd meeting

 - Salmonberry Trail Agency gains traction at Feb 5th meeting.